 … I have [insert colour] hair?

 Gyaru is one of the most versatile styles I’ve seen when it comes to hair (thank goodness) and although black isn’t the most popular colour it’s still do-able, and anything other than black is completely fine!
 All I would say though is that dark-hair doesn’t exactly come to mind when you think about gyaru, so you might have to do things like go for more dramatic makeup and hairstyles.
 I don’t know if I mentioned it before, but gyaru is the overall aesthetic; it isn’t just limited to one thing.

 … I’m over 20?

 HELL YES!
 I’m going to be a gyaru granny, haha.
 There are plenty of gyaru who still do it even when they’re 30 years old!
 There’s even one gyaru on Instagram who’s 50!
-Charlotte over at Lady Mori posted a really good article about gyaru over 30 which you can see here.
+Age has no limit, and I actually talked about my insecurities about being “too old” for gyaru in the past.

 … I have children?